aciq/MyriadPlugins/readme.md

 #### Setup

-- add a the package
+- add the package reference
 - make sure to set GeneratePathProperty to true so the generator finds the plugin
 ```xml
 <PackageReference Include="Aciq.MyriadPlugins" Version="1.0.0" GeneratePathProperty="true" />